 Posted on November 18, 2015 by KC Gonzalez

-Student pondering implications of Big Data
+Professional pondering implications of Big Data

-Student pondering implications of Big Data
+Professional pondering implications of Big Data

 The world is becoming a virtual sea of real-time digital data and everything we do leaves a digital trail behind us.
-Data is constantly being tracked through credit card transactions, social media interactions, websites and smart phones.
+Data is constantly being tracked through credit card transactions, social media interactions, websites and smartphones.

 But, more importantly, this same data has now become an important tool to spot new trends and uncover hidden value in organizations.
-The ability to transform data into knowledge results in competitive advantage, strategic business intelligence, enhanced forecasting and improved decision making.
+The ability to transform data into knowledge results in competitive advantage, strategic business intelligence, enhanced forecasting and improved decision-making.

 “Leveraging UTSA’s strength in cyber security, cloud computing and statistical analysis, the College of Business has identified Big Data as a key strategic priority and academic initiative,” said Wm.
-Gerard Sanders , dean and Bodenstedt Chair in the College of Business.
+Gerard Sanders, dean and Bodenstedt Chair in the College of Business.

-Given the nascency of this field, the demand for trained, experienced data analysts with advanced problem solving skills far exceeds the supply.
+Given the nascency of this field, the demand for trained, experienced data analysts with advanced problem-solving skills far exceeds the supply.
 According to a report by the McKinsey Global Institute, the United States alone faces a shortage of 140,000-190,000 individuals with deep analytical skills as well as 1.5 million managers and analysts capable of analyzing Big Data and making decisions based on their findings.

 The College of Business is uniquely positioned to become a leader in data analytics.
 The college’s academic structure includes multidisciplinary programming in cyber security, statistics and consumer behavior–areas not commonly found in a business school, but critical in developing a data analytics program.

-“Data science is about making sense of the world using data,” said Daijin Ko , professor of statistics.
+“Data science is about making sense of the world using data,” said Daijin Ko, professor of statistics.
 “It is a new word for work that statisticians have been doing for a long time, but the quantity of data has changed everything.”
 Ko has been teaching data mining courses in the College of Business since he arrived at UTSA in 2003.

 “Data analytics courses teach students to reframe business challenges as an analytics challenge; apply appropriate analytical techniques and tools to analyze Big Data; create statistical models; and identify insights that can lead to actionable results,” he said.

-Recognizing the value of data analytics, the college hired Max Kilger , formerly the chief behavioral scientist at Simmons/Experian, a global leader in data-driven marketing, to direct the college’s new data analytics program.
+Recognizing the value of data analytics, the college hired Max Kilger, formerly the chief behavioral scientist at Simmons/Experian, a global leader in data-driven marketing, to direct the college’s new data analytics program.

 “The challenge is for researchers and analysts to make sense of this Big Data coming down the pike,” said Kilger, a sociologist by training who holds a patent for integrating disparate data sets.
 “It is a fire hose of information, but it’s useless unless you can analyze it and harvest value.”